Schachenstein Castle

 The ruins of Schachenstein Castle (Burg Schachenstein) are located in the municipality of Thörl, above the village not far from the Thörlbach stream and north of Bruck an der Mur in the Styria, Austria.

 Schachenstein Castle was the last hill castle to be built in the Styria.
 Its primary role was as a fortified, lordly residence, thus no subjects were in service to the castle captains.
 The castle was never besieged, despite serious unrest such as the Baumkircher feud and Turkish raids.

 Location

 The site of castle was an outstanding choice: some 640 above sea level on rocks forming the southern spur of the Schöckelberg.
 It is situated on an easily defended constriction of the road from Einodgräben to Mariazell, which was originally also guarded by a fortified gateway.

 Purpose

-The main purpose of the fortification was as a home and summer residence of the abbots of St. Lambrecht's Abbey as evinced by a large number of historic records.
+The main purpose of the fortification was as a home and summer residence of the abbots of Saint Lambert's Abbey as evinced by a large number of historic records.
 Subsequently, it was used to seal off the Mariazell road and protect the population of the Aflenz valley — who were looked after by the abbey — as well as providing a refuge during Turkish and Hungarian invasions.